 Chief Global Economist

 Jennifer McKeown is Chief Global Economist at Capital Economics.
-She leads a team of economists focusing on global themes and oversees the research published within the Global Economics Service.
-She also works closely with the Chief Economists of our various regional services to shape the global view and to draw out the key implications of our forecasts.
+She leads a team of economists producing research on global themes and works closely with economists across Capital Economics’ regional services to shape the global view and to draw out the key implications of our forecasts.
 She is an important point of contact for many clients and presents frequently on the global economic outlook in person and at online events, as well as appearing regularly on TV and radio.
 Prior to becoming Chief Global Economist, Jennifer was Chief Europe Economist at Capital Economics.
 She joined the company from the Bank of England, where she also specialised in the economics of the euro-zone.
 She holds an MSc in economics from University College London and a BA in economics from the University of East Anglia.

 Senior Economic Adviser

 Vicky Redwood is our Senior Economic Adviser, primarily writing in-depth think pieces about cross-country issues.
 Vicky has worked at Capital Economics since 2003 and was previously the company’s Chief UK Economist.
 She joined Capital Economics from the Bank of England where, amongst other roles, she worked on the Financial Stability Review.
 Before working at the Bank, she studied Economics at Oxford and Warwick.

 Justin Chaloner is Head of Economic Data at Capital Economics, with responsibility for all of our data output, including data visualisations and proprietary data series.
 He was previously a Senior Economist for our Global Economics Service.
 He helps lead The Long Run, our dedicated long-term research service, and CE Interactive, our data and charting tool.
 Prior to joining Capital Economics in October 2013, Justin was a research analyst at Bank of America Merrill Lynch specialising in equity strategy.
 Justin has a degree in Economics from Cambridge University.